 The plot opens as the High Priest Clang (Leo McKern) is about to sacrifice a human victim to the goddess Kali, but the ceremony is stopped when they realise the sacrifice is not wearing the sacred ring.

 The rest of the film is occupied by Clang’s attempt to get the ring from Ringo, or else sacrifice him while he’s wearing it.

-There follows a succession of bizarre chases, including a sequence in the Alps which is where the movie’s musical and visual highpoint comes with Ticket To Ride accompanying their wacky ski lesson.
-The band did all their own stunts for the segment, which is self-evident when the hapless Ringo falls on his arse.
+The boys skip across to the Alps, which is where the movie’s musical and visual highpoint comes with Ticket To Ride accompanying their wacky ski lesson.

 The lads eventually end up in the Bahamas where there is a final battle during which the ring simply drops off Ringo‘s finger.